 - After blending, pour the contents into a large bowl.
 After all of the blended apples have been poured into the bowl, stir well to ensure the spices are evenly distributed.

 The first batch of the season is always consumed in a couple of days.
 I can the later batches using the water bath method.
-I have 2 apple trees, so we enjoy applesauce all winter long.
+Since we have 2 apple trees, we enjoy applesauce all winter long.